joedolson/my-tickets/src/readme.txt

 * Bug fix: If ticket price is greater than 1,000, cart calculations broke due to thousands separator.
 * Bug fix: PHP warning thrown if $type not an array.
+* Bug fix: Tickets remaining needs to be present in DOM for JS calculation purposes, even if hidden.
+* Change: Confirmation message that ticket usage has been saved.

 = 1.9.5 =